Zenidal98/Zenidal98/README.md

-- 👋 Hi, I’m @Zenidal98
+- 👋 Hi, I’m Francesco !
-- 👀 I’m interested in learning how to develop and create software.
+- 👀 I’m interested in learning how to develop and create software and understand different ways to use algorithms and data.
-- 🌱 I’m currently learning C++, Javascript (and React), HTML, CSS (and Bootstrap5), MongoDB, Phyton and Java.
+- 🌱 I’m currently learning C++, Javascript (React), HTML, CSS (Bootstrap5), MongoDB, Phyton and Java.
 - 📫 How to reach me: francescopassarella@outlook.com

 <!---
 Zenidal98/Zenidal98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.